GetHighstreet/WatchKitCore/README.md

 WatchKitCore on itself cannot run.
 It needs to be linked into a client project.
 A regular client project contains branded iPhone & iPad apps, in addition to the WatchKit App.
 Since we're not Open Sourcing the 'iOS core', we've created an example project that only contains the WatchKit app: https://github.com/GetHighstreet/HighstreetWatchApp.

-The following diagram shows the relation between the components of the Highstreet platform:
+The following diagram gives a broad impression of the Highstreet platform set-up:

 ![Highstreet platform architecture](Documentation/Assets/highstreet_platform_arch.png)